paraspell/xcm-tools/README.md

 **AI-generated podcast about ParaSpell XCM tools:**

 Tired of reading?
-Listen to this AI-generated podcast about ParaSpell XCM Tools here - [AI Podcast about ParaSpell](https://notebooklm.google.com/notebook/4707adaa-0abf-417d-b48f-0f387e3625d3/audio)
+Listen to this [AI generated Podcast about ParaSpell XCM Tools (New version)](https://notebooklm.google.com/notebook/ff1837d7-2ab2-4e0f-9420-49c8a4cbec97/audio).

 **Monorepo contains the following XCM tools:**
 - [XCM SDK](https://github.com/paraspell/xcm-tools/tree/main/packages/sdk) 🪄: A tool designed to unify the cross-chain experience on Polkadot and serve as a layer 2 protocol that enables seamless integration of XCM into your decentralized applications.
 Having **two** versions: [PolkadotAPI Version](https://github.com/paraspell/xcm-tools/tree/main/packages/sdk) & [PolkadotJS Version](https://github.com/paraspell/xcm-tools/tree/main/packages/sdk-pjs) as the `first` and `only` XCM SDK in the ecosystem.